JoeSu666/SiiMIL/README.md

 ```

 ## Patch encoding using Resnet50
-Encoding from CAM16 raw slides:
+Encoding patches from CAM16 raw slides using Resnet50(pretrained on ImageNet, and truncated at the third block):

 ```$ python encoding_pts.py --slidedir <>```

 Or use your own:

 ```
 data
    ├── feats